Also on Curse Forge!: https://www.curseforge.com/minecraft/mc-mods/aquatic-craft

-Due to the increased height of sea level, having clouds enabled makes things look really bizarre.
+- Due to the increased height of sea level within the dimension, having clouds enabled makes things look really bizarre.
 I highly suggest disabling clouds in your video settings!

-The vast majority of items have tooltips.
-Many of them are useful and hint at the items use, some are just for flavor.
+- The vast majority of items have tooltips.
+Many of them are helpful and hint at the items use, some are just for flavor.

-The mod has its own advancements tab, loosely guiding you through the mod and rewards you with recipes when you collect certain items.
+- The mod has its own advancements tab that guides you through the mod and rewards you with recipes when you collect certain items.

-In terms of difficulty, I tested the first couple of bosses with Shark Mail armor (comparable to chain mail) and an iron sword, and the last boss will require endgame equipment.
+- In terms of difficulty, I tested the first couple of bosses with Shark Mail armor (comparable to chain mail) and an iron sword, and the last bosses will require near-endgame equipment.

-The mod adds 4 new status effects: Blood Loss, Crushing Depths, Pulled Down, Cooldown, Disease, Catlike, Vampiric Strike, and Hallucinating.
+The mod adds 7-8 new status effects, depending on technicality: Blood Loss, Crushing Depths, Pulled Down, Cooldown, Disease, Catlike, Vampiric Strike, and Hallucinating.

 Higher levels of this effect will increase the rate that the target takes damage.

-The way its coded, the Crushing Depths status effect does not actually inflict damage, but instead warns the player of it.
-One environmental hazard (see more below) in the aquatic dimension involves players taking pressure damage if they dive too deep without having a sufficient armor rating.
+- Crushing Depths is one of the environmental hazards in the aquatic dimension (see more below), that involves players taking pressure damage if they dive too deep without having a sufficient armor rating.
+It behaves similarly to Blood Loss and will deal increased damage at higher levels.

-The Cooldown effect was created simply as a way to measure the passing of time without needing to constantly add to- or subtract from- a variable, or tell procedures to wait so many ticks and then perform an action.
+- The Cooldown effect was created simply as a way to measure the passing of time without needing to constantly add to- or subtract from- a variable, or telling procedures to wait so many ticks and then perform an action.
 Many things make use of the Cooldown effect to determine when or when not to perform their own action.
-This method seems to give me more control over when certain things should be performed.

-To make things both a little more challenging and interesting, I decided to add several environmental hazards to my dimension:
+To make things both a little more challenging and interesting, I decided to add several environmental hazards to my dimensions:

-Poison: A few mobs, including an "algae" mob, are able to poison players (and in some cases other mobs, too) that get too close to them.
+- Poison: A few mobs, including a motionless "algae" mob, are able to poison players (and in most cases, other mobs too) that get too close to them.
 Beware the box jellyfish!
 Brine, a white fluid that replaces water in the deepest, darkest regions of the world, (or just the Aquatic Void dimension as of 1.16.5) will also inflict poison unless appropriate equipment is worn.

-Pressure: At certain depth increments, players need higher armor values to prevent taking pressure damage while they're in water.
-This effect functions very similarly to suffocation.
+- Pressure: At certain depth increments, players need higher armor values to prevent taking pressure damage while they're in water.
+This effect functions similarly to suffocation.

-The player must have an armor rating of 5+ at depths of y=90 or below, 10+ armor at depths of y=70 or below, 15+ armor at depths of y=50 or below, and 20+ armor at depths of y=30 or below to prevent taking pressure damage.
+The player must have an armor rating of 5+ at depths of 90 or below, 10+ at depths of 70 or below, 15+ at depths of 50 or below, and 20+ at depths of 30 or below, to prevent taking pressure damage.

-Blindness: At depths of y=30 or below, players will be inflicted with a constant blindness status effect - regardless of whether they're in water or not.
+- Blindness: At depths of 30 or below, players will be inflicted with a constant blindness status effect - regardless of whether they're in water or not.
 This effect is also prevalent throughout the whole of the Aquatic Void dimension.

-Being underwater in the Abyssal Depths biome will also function similarly to blindness without actually inflicting it, due to the blackened water.
+Being underwater in the Abyssal Depths biome will also function similarly to blindness without actually inflicting it, due to the blackened water color.

 Not really "hazards" per se, but still worth mentioning are:

-This mod includes its own fishing system - which functions very similarly to, but still a bit different to Vanilla.
-There are six new fishing rods - each having their own "wait time", "bite chance", and pool of catches.
-There are also three types of bait that are required to catch the mod's fish.
+This mod includes its own fishing system - which functions very similarly to, but still a bit different to vanilla.
+There are nine new fishing rods - each having their own "wait time", "bite chance", and pool of catches.
+There are also four types of bait that are required to catch the mod's fish.
 Note that helpful tooltips are provided on both bait and rods.

-To try and explain this system, in order to catch one of the mod's fish, you must hold a certain type of bait in your off-hand slot - the type depending on the biome you're fishing in.
-Fruit Paste is crafted from wheat and tropical berries (uncommonly found in the Tranquil Archipelago), Shrimp can be obtained from killing small shrimp-like mobs, or large creatures that would eat them, and Fish Chunks can be crafted by putting 'suspicious' fish meat by itself in a crafting table, and Zombie Worms can be obtained from killing certain mobs in the Hadal Stretch (Aquatic Void as of 1.16.5).
+To try and explain this system: In order to catch one of the mod's fish, you must hold a certain type of bait in your off-hand slot - the type depending on the biome you want to fish in.
+Fruit Paste is crafted from wheat and tropical berries (uncommonly found in the Tranquil Archipelago), Shrimp can be obtained from killing some arthropods or large filter-feeders, Fish Chunks can be crafted by putting poisonous fish meat by itself in a crafting table, and Zombie Worms can be obtained from killing certain mobs in the Hadal Stretch (Aquatic Void as of 1.16.5).

-A fishing rod's "wait time" is how much time passes between each "bite chance", which itself is a percentage of how likely the rod is to successfully catch a fish.
+A fishing rod's "wait time" is how much time passes between each "bite chance", which itself is a percentage of how likely the rod is to successfully get a bite.